Customer Service is at the Heart of Community Banks

 - Personal Attention: You’ll know our team and they’ll know you by name.
 Customer service at community banks cannot be beat.

-- Lower Costs: At GSB, our closing costs on a home purchase are generally $500, and $250 on a refinance.*
+- Lower Costs: At GSB, our closing costs on a home purchase and refinancing are low.

 - Better Access to Loans: If you don’t check all the boxes to qualify for a loan, a community bank loan officer can identify options to get you on the right path.